-You must protect yourself with a high-quality antivirus system and become mindful of how scammers and criminals steal and use people’s information.
+You must protect yourself with the best Identity theft protection and a high-quality antivirus system and become mindful of how scammers and criminals steal and use people’s information.
 Protecting your accounts with strong passwords, avoiding public Wi-Fi, and not inputting your information on unsafe websites are some of the basic precautions you can take.

 Related Articles About Identity Theft: